 Undergraduate students are encouraged to participate in research activities.
-In the final year students will be given individual final year project and their progress will be monitored closely by their supervisors.
+In the final year students will be given individual final year projects and their progress will be monitored closely by their supervisors.
 Therefore, to equip the students and accelerate them on their research, MJIIT offers the iKohza system.
 This iKohza is led by a senior academic member with group members comprising of academics and researchers of similar interests, and students as junior members.
-Here the students will be exposed with the high-end equipment and engage in independent and life-long learning in the broadest context of technological change.
+Here the students will be exposed to the high-end equipment and engage in independent and life-long learning in the broadest context of technological change.
 Below is the list of iKohzas and the center of excellence at MJIIT.

-RESEARCH FELLOW i KOHZA

-(Associate Member) //\Circ

-1. COEs / LABs / Shizen Conversion & Separation Technology

-RGs in Skudai 2.
-Pattern Recognition & Robotics Automation

-3. Air Resources

-2. Other COEs / 4.
-Communication Systems & Networks

-LABs from 5.
-Intelligent Dynamic System

-other 6.
-Advanced Devices and Material Engineering

-universities 7.
-Tribology and Precision Machining

-8. Advance Vehicle System

-9. Wind Engineering for (Urban, Artificial, Man-Made)

-Environment

-10. Biologically Inspired System and Technology

-11. Embedded System

-12. Engineering Materials and Structure

-13. Optical Devices and Systems
+RESEARCH FELLOW (Associate Member) iKOHZA 1.
+COEs / LABs / RGs in Skudai Shizen Conversion & Separation Technology (Shizen) Pattern Recognition & Robotics Automation (PRA) Air Resources 2.
+Other COEs / LABs from other universities Communication Systems & Networks (CSN) Intelligent Dynamic System (IDS) Advanced Devices and Material Engineering (ADME) Tribology and Precision Machining (TriPreM) Vehicle System Engineering (VSE) Wind Engineering for (Urban, Artificial, Man-Made) Environment (WEE) Environmental Resilience and Sustainability (ERS) Embedded System (ES) Engineering Materials and Structure (eMAST) Optical Devices and Systems (ODESY)

-14. Takasago Thermal/Environmental System

-15. Chemical Energy Conversions and Applications

-RESEARCH FELLOW (Associate Member) i KOHZA 1.
-COEs / LABs / 16.
-Metabolic Engineering and Molecular Biology RGs in Skudai 17.
-Algal Biomass 18.
-Intellectual Property and Innovation Management 2.
-Other COEs / 19.
-Software Engineering of Industrial Revolution (SEIR) LABs from Wellness Innovation Technology (WIT) other universities
+- 14. Takasago Thermal/Environmental System (TAKASAGO) - 15.
+Chemical Energy Conversions and Applications (CHeCA) - 16.
+Metabolic Engineering and Molecular Biology (MemoBio) - 17.
+Algal Biomass (ALGAE) - 18.
+Intellectual Property and Innovation Management (IPIM) - 19.
+Software Engineering of Industrial Revolution (SEIR) - 20.
+Wellness Innovation Technology (WIT)

-Centre of Excellence 1.
-Disaster Preparedness & Prevention Centre (DPPC) 2.
+Centre of Excellence

+- 1. Disaster Preparedness & Prevention Centre (DPPC) - 2.
 Malaysia-Japan Advanced Research Centre (MJARC)